 Child Assistance Booths in Railway Stations

 Child Assistance Booth has been installed at the Tiruchi railway junction to rescue runaway and missing children.
 The setting up of the booth is a joint initiative of the Tiruchi Railway Division and two non-governmental organisations, Railway Children India and Sevai, , a famous Newspaper reported.
-Following are the details about Child assistance booths in railway stations.

 The railway authorities have given space in a prominent spot on Platform No 1 for the booth at Tiruchi – a major station in Southern Railway zone.
 Tiruchi is the fourth railway station in the State where the booth has been established after Villupuram, Salem and Katpadi, said South India programme manager of Railway Children India.
 The NGO (Non-governmental organization : a non-profit organization that operates independently of any government, typically one whose purpose is to address a social or political issue) is based at Chennai.